webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 ```

 We need to wrap this code in a way that only
-creates these things if the feature exists
+creates these things if the feature exists, otherwise we'll
+get an error trying to make a `'timestamp'` querySet.

 ```js
 +  const { querySet, resolveBuffer, resultBuffer } = (() => {